-I will not present a code to do this, since it is pretty obvious how that should be done, and besides the web is full of Metropolis MC codes for the Ising model (a Google search on "ising.c" gave 480 hits).
+I will not present a code to do this, since it is pretty obvious how that should be done.

 To get an intuitive feeling for how the Ising model works, the reader is recommended to find one of the numerous "Ising model java applets" in the web and test it out interactively.